TUDLab Research Projects Urban Design and Regional Regeneration

 - Australian Institute of Tropical Health & Medicine

-The TUDLab team has worked on several master planning exercises in collaboration with partners including the Hinchinbrook Shire Council (Ingham) and the Cassowary Coast Regional Council (Innisfail) and the Tablelands Regional Council (Ravenshoe and Malanda).
+The TUDLab team has worked on several master planning exercises in collaboration with partners including the Hinchinbrook Shire Council (Ingham), the Cassowary Coast Regional Council (Innisfail), Tablelands Regional Council (Ravenshoe, Malanda and Millaa Millaa) and Charters Towers Regional Council (Ravenswood and Greenvale).
 TUDLab ran intensive design studios at these sites which combined the knowledge and expertise of academics, local planners, industry experts and students.
 These collaborative partnerships across academia, local government, and industry have produced research-informed analysis and draft master plans of great benefit to local communities.

 In 2020 the TUDLab was awarded the Commendation for Cutting Edge Research and Teaching at the 2020 Awards for Planning Excellence in Brisbane on 6 November.
 In 2021, TUDLab was awarded the Ministers Award for Urban Design, Winner of Master Plan category.
 The awards were for the “Tropical Design Studio: Strategic concept masterplans for northern Queensland country towns” and were awarded to the TUDLab with CA Architects, LA3 Landscape Architecture and TPG Architects.
 These awards acknowledge the important process the team have developed that allows them to work inter-disciplinarily and across the usual silos, while at the same time giving JCU Planning students a grounding in urban design, community consultation and creating regionally responsive design outcomes.